Andria35/GoGreen/README.md

 ## Structure
 In Xcode, the folder structure of GoGreen follows a logical organization to ensure clarity and maintainability.
 Here's an overview of the main folders:

-### Aplication:
-- Contains essential files related to the application setup and configuration, such as the AppDelegate and SceneDelegate files.
+- Aplication: Contains essential files related to the application setup and configuration, such as the AppDelegate and SceneDelegate files.

-### Scenes
-- Contains folders for each scene in the application.
+- Scenes: Contains folders for each scene in the application.
 Each scene folder typically includes a Views folder, which contains the view controller and view model files specific to that scene.

-### Components:
-- Contains custom UI components or reusable UI elements used across different scenes of the application.
+- Components: Contains custom UI components or reusable UI elements used across different scenes of the application.

-### Models:
-- The model classes representing the data structures used within the application.
+- Models: Contains the model classes representing the data structures used within the application.
 These classes typically encapsulate the data and business logic related to specific entities in the application.

-### Exstensions:
-- Extensions for various Swift standard library types, UIKit components, or third-party libraries, providing additional functionalities or utilities.
+- Exstensions: Contains Extensions for various Swift standard library types, UIKit components, or third-party libraries, providing additional functionalities or utilities.

-### Managers:
-- Contains manager classes responsible for handling specific tasks or functionalities, such as Alerting, File Managing, or Notification Managing.
+- Managers: Contains manager classes responsible for handling specific tasks or functionalities, such as Alerting, File Managing, or Notification Managing.

-### Helpers:
-- Contains utility/helper functions or classes that provide common functionalities or assist in performing specific tasks across the application.
+- Helpers: Contains utility/helper functions or classes that provide common functionalities or assist in performing specific tasks across the application.

-### Resources:
-- Stores assets, including images, icons, and launch screen files, used within the application.
+- Resources: Contains assets, including images, icons, and launch screen files, used within the application.

+## Technologies Used

+- UIKit
+- SwiftUI
+- CoreML
+- FileManager
+- VisionKit
+- MapKit
+- WebKit

 ## Dependency
 In GoGreen, we utilize Swift Package Manager (SPM) for managing dependencies.